 Newmarket Heath’s Ghostly Rider

 In 1884, Fred Archer, believed by many to have been the world’s best jockey, lost his son and shortly afterwards, his wife Nellie died in childbirth.
-Two years later while in the grip of a fever, he shot himself, he was aged 29.
+Two years later while in the grip of a fever, he shot himself in mysterious circumstances, and he was only aged 29.

 Within a few years of his death, a mother and daughter saw him riding a white horse galloping along Hamilton Stud Lane near Newmarket.
 In the years that followed more and more reports came in of Archer riding his favourite horse, ‘Scotch Pearl’ and usually on a dark stormy night.
 140 years after his death, people in the local area believe that the ghost rider is still can be seen.